techconvergenceDev/WireGuard-VPN/README.md

 Customization
-The script allows for customization of:
+Both scripts allow for customization of:

 Server and client IP addresses
 VPN subnet configuration